• Skip to main content

 QuestionPro market research survey software is a platform that helps you identify gaps in your business by making available the gap analysis template.
 A new question type has been added to the QuestionPro survey system to run comparisons between expectation and delivery specifically.

 In most cases, this realizes itself by asking customers/potential respondents to rate different attributes (Customer Service, On-Time delivery, etc.) on the importance and a satisfaction rating scale.
 We call this the side-by-side matrix question (the alternative name is a multi-dimensional matrix) — basically two (or more) matrix questions placed next to each other.
-Follow these simple steps to run a it.
+Follow these simple steps to run it.

 How can you access Gap Analysis?